Optimal Selection of Transaction Costs in a Dynamic Principal-Agent Problem: Main Results

-Proposition 3.2 says that a shift of size $h_1$ and $h_{-1}$ in the agent intervention threshold and consumption magnitudes (respectively) can be induced whenever the fixed and proportional costs are made to be the values $\kappa_1$ and $\lambda_1$ of the proposition.
-Here, interestingly the initial agent intervention threshold and consumption magnitude do not feature in any of the equations that determine the values $\kappa_1$ and $\lambda_1$, hence the only required data are the target parameters $(x^*_1,\hat{x}_1)$ and the observables $(\kappa_0,\lambda_0)$.\
+Proposition \ref{Proposition 3.2.} says that given an initial fixed and proportional cost for the agent, $\kappa_0$ and $\lambda_0$ respectively, a shift of size $h^\star$ and $\hat{h}$ in the agent intervention threshold and consumption magnitudes (respectively) can be induced whenever the fixed and proportional costs are made to be the values $\kappa_1^\star$ and $\lambda_1^\star$ of the proposition.

+Here, interestingly the initial agent intervention threshold $x^\star_0$ and initial consumption magnitude $\hat{x}_0$ do not feature in any of the equations that determine the values $\kappa_1$ and $\lambda_1$, hence the only required data are the shift targets $(h^{\star},\hat{h})$ and the initial cost parameters $(\kappa_0,\lambda_0)$.
+This is useful for the case in which the Principal does not observe the agent's current consumption threshold and magnitude but seeks to induce a change in those quantities by some given magnitudes.

+Proposition \ref{Proposition 3.2.} tackles instances in which the transaction cost undergoes a transformation.
+This allows us to compare the agent's behaviour following a switch in transaction cost.
+The following result analyses the change in the agent's behaviour following (continuous) changes in the transaction costs:

-\textbf{Proposition 3.3.} The marginal rates of change in $\hat{x}$ and $x^*$ w.r.t. $\lambda$ and $\kappa$ are given by the following expressions:
+\begin{proposition} The marginal rates of change in $\hat{x}(\kappa,\lambda)$ and $x^{\star}(\kappa,\lambda)$ w.r.t. $\lambda$ and $\kappa$ are given by the following expressions: